Kong/docs.konghq.com/app/konnect/getting-started/enable-service-plugin.md

 3. Find and select the **IP Restriction** plugin.

-4. On the **Create new ip-restriction plugin** page, enter an IP address into the deny field.
+4. On the **Create new ip-restriction plugin** page, enter an IP address into the allow field.

+    Entering any value into this field implicitly sets a deny rule for any IP not appearing in the allow list.

-    For the purpose of this example, enter your client's IP.
+    For the purpose of this example, enter the localhost IP (`127.0.0.1`).

 5. Click **Create** to save.